sstsimulator/sst-docs/docs/core/component/output/sst_assert.md

 ```
 *Availability:* Component, SubComponent, ComponentExtension

-Convienence function for testing and reporting fatal error conditions.
+Convenience function for testing and reporting fatal error conditions.
 If the condition holds, [fatal()](fatal) will be called.

 ## Parameters
 * **condition** (bool) Condition on which to call fatal() if false